Delafield (town), Wisconsin: Government and infrastructure

-The former Ethan Allen School for Boys, a Wisconsin Department of Corrections facility, was in the town.
+The former Ethan Allen School for Boys, a Wisconsin Department of Corrections facility, was located in the town.

 Education

 The Kettle Moraine School District serves most of Delafield Town.
 Kettle Moraine Middle School and Kettle Moraine High School are the zoned secondary schools of the Kettle Moraine district.

 A portion of Delafield Town is zoned to Hartland-Lakeside Joint No. 3 School District, and a small portion is zoned to Lake Country School District.
 Both of those portions are zoned to Arrowhead Union High School District.